must-git77/WEBSENTRY-PHISHING-DETECTION-CHROME-EXTENSION/README.md

 ---

-## 🎯 Objectives
-- Detect phishing websites **in real time** during browsing
-- Provide a **browser-based** security solution that is easy to use
-- Compare **two supervised ML models** (SVM vs XGBoost) and select the better-performing model
-- Improve user awareness by showing a clear classification result in the extension UI

----

 ## ⭐ Key Features
 - **Manual scan:** User clicks “Scan Website” to evaluate the current tab.
-- **(Optional) Auto scan:** Automatically scans when the user opens a new website (if enabled in your implementation).
 - **Risk classification:** Displays output such as Safe / Phishing / Suspicious based on the model prediction.
 - **Real-time backend prediction:** Chrome extension sends the URL to Flask API and receives the result instantly.
 - **Lightweight approach:** Uses URL features (fast to compute) instead of heavy page content processing.